Rosheda Stephenson always has a laptop stuck to her fingers. When not penning women's fiction, she writes about travel, lifestyle and law.

 Regardless of what experience you book, your buggy ride will take you pass people simply dressed in attire from a bygone era, simple two story homes powered by solar energy, and surrounded by lush green farms, and communities so quiet that even in the middle of the day the chirps of birds and crickets ring loud and clear.

 If Amish Country seems too far away, ocean lovers will find lots of serenity in the easily accessible beaches on the Jersey Shore.

 3. The Beaches on the Jersey Shore

 Water is claimed to be amongst the most soothing properties on earth.
 Combine the soothing waters of the ocean with soft sand, great restaurants, energetic boardwalks and quaintly historic homes and one gets the picturesque towns on the New Jersey Shore.

-The state of New Jersey lays next to New York City, and is easily accessible by train or bus (njtranist.com for schedules and fares) or by car.
+The state of New Jersey lays next to New York City, and is easily accessible by train, bus (njtranist.com for schedules and fares) or car.
 For beach lovers looking to unwind on a beach, this makes a day trip to one of the shore towns a no brainer.
-The trip to the beach can take from an hour to three hours depending on which town is chosen.
+The trip to the beach can take from an hour to three hours depending on which town you choose.

 Regardless of which beach you choose, expect big crowds in summer.
 For some quiet its best to visit on a warm day in early June or early September when the kids are still in school and the vacationers have not yet swarmed the shore.

-Although very different from the beach, woodlands and forests carry a charm all their own for those seeking quiet.
+Although very different from the lake woodlands and forests carry a charm all their own for those seeking quiet.
 This next place is perfect for finding peace among the trees.